Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/qbft.md

 description: Configuring QBFT consensus
 ---

-# Configuring QBFT consensus
+# Configure QBFT consensus

-GoQuorum implements the QBFT Proof-of-Authority (PoA) consensus protocol.
+GoQuorum implements the QBFT proof of authority [consensus protocol](../../../concepts/consensus/index.md).
+QBFT is the recommended enterprise-grade consensus protocol for private networks.
 You can [create a private network using QBFT](../../../tutorials/private-network/create-qbft-network.md).

 In QBFT networks, approved accounts known as validators validate transactions and blocks.